FeliciaN7333/application-support-portfolio/README.md

 ## Notes

-- All scenarios in this repository are **simulated for portfolio purposes**.
+- All scenarios in this repository are simulated for portfolio purposes.
 - The application, users, report IDs, and request IDs are fictional.
 - This portfolio is intended to demonstrate my approach to application support work.